-This is one of the most interesting sounds in my opinion.
-A male guinea pig (boar) make this sound while trying to mate with a female (sow).
+This is one of the most interesting sounds in our opinion.
+A male guinea pig (boar) makes this sound while trying to mate with a female (sow).
 On the other hand, sows sometimes make this sound when they desire a little romance.

 This is definitely a happy sound and to be honest, a funny sound.
 Muttering sounds like your little friend is mumbling to himself.
 This happens when you are feeding or petting your guinea pig.

-This is sound is unusual but it is also made by guinea pigs.
+This sound is unusual but it is also made by guinea pigs.
 Actually, there are a lot of guinea pig owners that have never heard their pets make this sound.

-This is the kind of the sound that says “something is not right”.
-Usually, when a guinea pig shrieks is because they are hurt or scared.
+This is the kind of sound that says “something is not right”.
+Usually, when guinea pigs shriek is because they are hurt or scared.
 This sound might also mean others are not allowed nearby.

 This is definitely not a sound made out of happiness.
 This is a sign that your guinea pig is not pleased with something.
-It can be because you petted him on a wrong spot or in an uncomfortable way.
-Also, they might whine because they desire something they won’t get.
+It can be because you petted the guinea pig on a wrong spot or in an uncomfortable way.

 This is another sound on the list of sad sounds.
 Chattering is the most obvious way that your guinea pig is ready to attack.
-If he is chattering, he either feels in danger or upset.
-Either way, it really is quite an alarming sound they make and you really have to pay attention to it.
+If a guinea pig is chattering, it either feels that it is in danger or upset.

-This can be confused with chattering and it means your guinea pig is angry or aggressive.
+Guinea pigs sometimes hiss, and this is sound that resembles noises that cats make.
+Also, this can be confused with chattering and it means your guinea pig is angry or aggressive.

 Squeaking is just your little pet’s common language, it is usually the casual noise they often do.
 There are lots and lots of reasons guinea pigs squeak: it might be out of joy or sadness.
 They might squeak when a person they love leaves or when they know it is time to get fed, or even when interacting with people or socializing with other guinea pigs.

 The Body Language of Guinea Pigs

 Popcorning is when your guinea pig jumps out of excitement or happiness.
 Popcorning is called this way because when guinea pigs do this movement, they look like popcorn popping.

-Depending on the animal we are talking about and the situation he’s in, he might fight the enemy, run away from him or just freeze in from of him.
+Depending on the animal we are talking about and the situation it’s in, it might fight the enemy, run away from him or just freeze in from of him.
 Guinea pigs, as a prey animal, almost never fight the danger, they either run or freeze.